Sarang823/LiveVehicleTelemetryCruise/README.md

 Configure the connector settings.
 You can utilize various tools such as Postman or Visual Studio Code (VSCode).
 Here, we use the Thunderclient extension within VSCode.
 Make an API call to the connector's API endpoint **"https://localhost:8083/connectors."** To set up a new connector, send a POST request with the connector definition payload in the request body.
 Refer to the "source-productcategory-connector.json" file for the code.
 Make sure to update the database IP in the code to match your **device's IP address**.
+For the above process refer to **source-productcategory-connector.json** file.

 After completing the setup, access "localhost:9000" to create the Kafka cluster.